BenSDuggan/IMFT/README.md

         * At night: If an aircraft is flying then make a request using the `mean_rate` time.
 If no aircraft are flying, set the pull rate at each interval to `current_rate += Math.ceiling((min_rate-current_rate)/2)`;
         * During day: If no aircraft are flying pull at `day_mean_rate`
 * Add garbage collector to remove old `grounded` or `los` flights from `flights` and `trips` (will make map look nicer, doesn't affect functionality)
+* Increase rate of pulling
+* Fix problem with multiple trips being created when aircraft isn't moving or from receiving bad data
+* Require x intervals for state to change
+    * Use `next` status in `flights`
+* Fix menu not highlighting text when on page
+* Dockerize
+* Views
+    * Hospitals
+    * Aircraft
+* Aircraft database upgrade
+    * Separate aircraft database from FAA lookup.
+Focused on Medical helicopters adn providing additional information
+    * Add `medical_flight` tag to aircraft
+    * Add faa `display_name`
+* Admin page to edit all this information
+* Remove aircraft that are not medical helicopters